Travis Ortmayer: Strength Sports

 Ortmayer competed in the 2007 IFSA Strongamn World Championships in Geumsan, South Korea.
 The qualifying heats consisted of four events, and the top two from each heat of four athletes would go on to the finals.
 Ortmayer finished third overall in his heat and failed to qualify for the finals.

 Ortmayer and his father Roger Ortmayer opened the elite personal training gym Athletic Nation in 2007.
 Ortmayer worked the microphone at the Arnold Strongman contest in March 2008.

 Ortmayer took some time during late 2007 to let his body recover and to build up base strength levels.
 He achieved his goal of an 800 lb deadlift on December 1, 2007, in a powerlifting meet.
 Since then he has gone on to win every contest he has competed in, as of March 15, 2008.
 In doing so, he has qualified for the World's Strongest Man Super Series 2008 and America's Strongest Man 2008.
 Ortmayer was invited to compete in the Fortissimus – Decathlon of Strength competition held in Canada the last weekend of June.

 Ortmayer competed in the Strongman Champions League 2008 Latvia contest and finished a close second behind Žydrūnas Savickas.
 He beat out champion competitors including Mikhail Koklyaev, Andrus Murumets, and Oleksandr Pekanov.

 On April 2, 2008, Ortmayer signed on to compete against Derek Poundstone at the Madison Square Garden Super Series on June 21, 2008.
 He won the Madison Square Garden Super Series by defeating Derek Poundstone into second place.

 Ortmayer competed in the 2008 World's Strongest Man competition, his first time in the contest.
 During the qualifiers, Ortmayer took first overall in his qualifying group.
 Ortmayer still finished in fifth place overall in the finals.
 Ortmayer would go on to finish fifth at both the 2009 World's Strongest Man and 2010 World's Strongest Man contests in the finals.
 Ortmayer suffered an injury during the qualifying heats of the 2011 World's Strongest Man contest, was forced to withdraw from the contest, and did not make the finals.

-In 2021 Ortmayer returned to World's Strongest Man competition.
+In 2021, Ortmayer returned to the World's Strongest Man competition after 10 years, but failed to make the final.